mdavids/rfc/content/draft-davids-forsalereg-15.md

 ftxt | <this memo> | active | For Sale Free Format Text furi | <this memo> | active | For Sale URI fval | <this memo> | active | For Sale Asking Price
-Table: Initial set of entries in the "Content Tags" sub-registry
+Table: Set of entries in the "_for-sale Content Tags" sub-registry

 The "status" column can have one of the following values: